Monday, March 4, 2013

 Come to think of it, that’s the way all foundations should be built.

+Free from decay (Won’t it rot?)
 The wood used for foundations is treated with salts that make it unusable as a food for termites, bacteria and fungi.
 The salts bind to the cellulose and there is a standard concentration of those salts (0.6 lbs. of salts per cu. ft. of wood) that is used for foundation grade treated lumber.

+Structurally strong (How do you make it strong enough?)
 We all know wood walls can hold up several stories of height, but over time, soil acts like a thick liquid, and can exert lateral loads (sideways pressure) on the walls.
 If foundation walls sit 4 ft or less in the ground, structural designs can be determined from code-approved tables.
 But foundations deeper than 4 ft in the ground need to be engineered to withstand the lateral loads.

 You might think that specifying the size and spacing of the studs to keep them from buckling is all there is, but keeping the walls in place, at the top and the bottom, especially during backfill, is more important.
 How the walls are fastened to the basement and main floors determine how long the system will last.
 Lateral loads need to be calculated, the size, type and spacing of fasteners need to be specified and conscientiously installed.